-Completely ordinary products like lip balm, ice cream or moisturizer, as well as habits like exercise and sex, can lead to addictive behaviors.
+Completely ordinary products like lip balm, ice cream or moisturizer, as well as habits like exercise and sex, can lead to addictive behaviours.
 It is important to identify them so that you can act and get help in the most appropriate way.
+Here are a few surprising addictions in our daily life.

 The words “addiction” and “addiction” are often associated with gambling, alcohol and drugs .
 However, there are a multitude of behaviors and daily habits that can turn into addiction.
 The help of a healthcare professional may become essential.
 Here are eight very mundane appearances, but can turn into a nightmare when they become uncontrollable .